McDonald, Ohio

 McDonald is a village in southern Trumbull County, Ohio, United States, along the Mahoning River.
 The population was 3,172 at the 2020 census.
-It is a suburb of the Youngstown–Warren metropolitan area.
+It is a suburb in the Youngstown–Warren metropolitan area.

 History

 The community was named after the local McDonald family.
 It was founded as a company town by Carnegie Steel, later known as U.S. Steel.